darkshoxx/Wheel/README.md

 I *think* the wheel is currently fair, but would not guarantee it.

 TODO:
+- make textbox prettier
-- Special cases for 2 and 3 segments
+- Special cases for 2 segments
 - Make Paths easier
 - Allow for images on segments
 - Config prompt ?